md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 Bangladesh has an opportunity to move beyond isolated AI applications toward a coordinated, responsible, and evidence-based national capability.
 The proposed BAPIL framework offers a practical foundation for policy intelligence, responsible AI governance, Bangla-language technology, public-sector innovation, talent development, and multi-stakeholder collaboration.

 Its success would depend not only on technology, but also on institutional leadership, trustworthy data, ethical governance, cybersecurity, skilled people, transparent processes, and public trust.
-BAPIL is therefore proposed as a long-term research and collaboration platform—one that supports existing national initiatives and helps ensure that AI contributes to public benefit, inclusive development, institutional resilience, and Bangladesh's long-term transformation.
+BAPIL is therefore proposed as a long-term research and collaboration platform that supports existing national initiatives and helps ensure that AI contributes to public benefit, inclusive development, institutional resilience, and Bangladesh's long-term transformation.

 # Resources